yukinogatari/TheOtherRoles-GM/README.md

 \
 The Bounty Hunter is an Impostor, that continuously get bountys (the targeted player doesn't get notified).\
 The target of the Bounty Hunter swaps after every meeting and after a configuarble amount of time.\
-If the Bounty Hunter kills his target, his kill cooldown will be a lot less than usual.\
+If the Bounty Hunter kills their target, their kill cooldown will be a lot less than usual.\
-Killing a player that's not his current target results in an increased kill cooldown.\
+Killing a player that's not their current target results in an increased kill cooldown.\
 Depending on the options, there'll be an arrow pointing towards the current target.

 \